Sigh, I am again reaching into my past for a metaphor. But hey, this is my blog, my game board, and I get to do what I want.

 Top / Featured Image: A mashup of many random Monopoly game parts found on The Google (images search).
 Most were not openly licensed, and I freely admit taking them to remix into something new and commercially unviable.
 I am so guilty of theft.
 But at some point we have to ask about the idea of digital ownership of parts of popular culture used in a manner of open expression.

-The post "When it’s Your Googopoly Game, You Can Flip the Board in the Air Anytime" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (http://cogdogblog.com/2016/08/googopoly-game/) on August 19, 2016.
+The post "When it’s Your Googopoly Game, You Can Flip the Board in the Air Anytime" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (https://cogdogblog.com/2016/08/googopoly-game/) on August 19, 2016.